Precision Mensuration

 Depth attachment.
 Rod accepts different 4-48 threaded

 indicator points.
-This was my first height gage.
+This was my first height gauge.

 scales can be interpolated.